spitmaster/warlock-spring-boot-starter/README.md

 warlock-spring-boot-starter is an annotation-driven concurrency tools library

-It is easily use in Spring application
+It is easy to use in Spring application

 Just using annotation on your method , the concurrency problem would be solved

 # Quick Start
----

 ## Requirements